 Spread into your prepared 9-inch square pan and place in your preheated oven for 40 minutes until a toothpick or cake tester inserted in the center comes out clean.

-Remove from the oven and place on a rack to cool slightly.
+Remove the old fashioned gingerbread cake from the oven and place on a rack to cool slightly.
 Then cut and serve with the caramel glaze below.

 How to Make Caramel Glaze: